chaseaw/plasmid-align/README.md

 ```
 bash conda_setup.sh
 ```
-You will be asked for your password.
-If you already have conda installed, this will only update package libraries and create a new environment.
+You may be asked for your password.
+If conda is already installed, this will only update package libraries and create a new environment.

+Sometimes conda does not properly initialize.
+If an error appears, usually running ```bash conda_setup.sh``` again will fix it.

 To make sure everything is working properly, run the plasmid-align.sh script in place on included test data:
 ```